 Our 2020 crop

 This is one of our biggest crops in many years, meaning we have both many new and existing growers on board across the UK helping us to expand our production.
 As we are now working with over 30 growers, Stephen is hopeful that if lockdown is lifted and by following the government guidelines with social distancing, that he will get out and see how all our growers and their quinoa crops are getting on later in the summer.

 It's also a very exciting year as we are trialling a couple of new varieties of quinoa.
 On a small scale, we are testing a new white quinoa variety, and for the first time ever, we are testing a new black quinoa variety.
 When we test these new varieties, we are looking for improvements within the agronomic characteristics of the crop (to make growing quinoa easier) and also better seed characteristics (so our grains are even better for eating).
 We have our fingers crossed that these new varieties prove successful.

 We are very close to finishing the processing of our 2019 crop - following the harvest of our quinoa it can certainly take a while to get it all cleaned up and onto the supermarket shelves.
 If you are interested in the process of cleaning our quinoa, click here to watch a video which explains all!

 We couldn't really do a blog post in the current climate and not mention Coronavirus and the impact it's having.

-It's safe to say we have noticed a big shitf in the market with some sectors significantly slowing down with orders and with others significanlty picking up.
+It's safe to say we have noticed a big shift in the market with some sectors significantly slowing down with orders and with others significantly picking up.
 We've seen it balancing itself out slightly, but we hold out hope that in the coming weeks and months, businesses that have been forced to close during this pandemic can begin to reopen and resume normality once more.